xemerald/palert2ew/README.md

 After compilation, you can find the binary file under the bin directory of Earthworm.
 But there still are some step need to do:

-Add the lines below to the earthworm.d file:
+1. First, add the lines below to the earthworm.d file:

 ```
 Module   MOD_PALERT2EW      XXX   # XXX can be any number that is unused by other module